 Bullying behaviour can devastate a person’s life.
 They can lose all faith in their ability, feel ill and depressed and find it hard to feel motivated to work or learn.

-We know that bullying behaviour is challenging for many young people right now and we want to make sure you get the right support to overcome what you are going through.
+We know that bullying behaviour is challenging for many young people right now and we want to make sure the right support to help them overcome what they are going through is available.
 Talking to a Counsellor can help.
-Counselling gives you a safe place to be heard and it is completely confidential.
-Counsellors do not give advice but do support you to make positive decisions for yourself.
+Counselling provides a safe place to be heard and it is completely confidential.
+Counsellors do not give advice but do guide and support to enable positive decisions to be made.